 We have advised on Islamic finance transactions for more than 30 years and are one of the most experienced law firms in this field.
-As part of the cross-border group, we provide integrated advice across Europe, the United States, Canada, Latin America, Asia, Australia, Africa, the Middle East and Central Asia.
+As part of the cross-border group, we provide integrated advice across Europe, the United States, Canada, Latin America, Asia, Australia, Africa and the Middle East.

 “Norton Rose Fulbright is ‘a leading firm in the structuring of any type of Islamic finance'.”
 Legal 500 2015